-I was a guinea pig at Mount Sinai’s wellness lab of the future
+I was a guinea pig at Mount Sinai’s health lab of the future

-I’m walking through Mount Sinai Medical Center’s library on the Upper East Side of Manhattan, surrounded by medical students studying and furiously clacking on their keyboards.
+I’m walking through Mount Sinai Health System’s library on the Upper East Side of Manhattan, surrounded by medical students studying and furiously clacking on their keyboards.
 My destination?
-A classroom in the corner of the library that’s marked only by a small sign that says “Lab 100.”
+A classroom in the corner of the library that’s marked only by a small sign that says “Lab100.”
 I step out of the library’s fluorescent light into a clean, bright space that’s a far cry from a drab doctor’s office, with screens on every wall, transparent dividers cordoning off different machines, and midcentury furniture.

-The corner of a medical school library is a rather unlikely place to put the clinic of the future, but for now, it’s the staging area for Lab 100–an experimental clinic that provides patients with one of the most complete health assessments currently available (and a finalist in the 2018 Innovation by Design awards), from cognition and balance to body composition and dexterity.
+The corner of a medical school library is a rather unlikely place to put the clinic of the future, but for now, it’s the staging area for Lab100–an experimental clinic designed in collaboration with Mount Sinai doctors and the design studio Cactus that provides patients with one of the most complete health assessments currently available (and a finalist in the 2018 Innovation by Design awards), from cognition and balance to body composition and dexterity.

-Lab 100’s creators have big ambitions: to redesign health care by focusing on healthy people.
+Lab100’s creators have big ambitions: to redesign health care by focusing on healthy people.
 If you’re well, your interaction with doctors is likely limited to an annual visit to see your primary care doctor.
 Besides some basics like taking your vital signs, this short visit is focused on finding any problems you might have, not assessing your current lifestyle.
 If you’re lucky, your doctor will cram a few basic questions about what you eat, how much you sleep, and if you exercise into increasingly short visits.

 However, 40% of premature deaths are caused by lifestyle choices.
-And this is where Lab 100 is focusing–connecting everyday behaviors with conventional medicine, shifting health care’s emphasis on treating disease toward preventing disease in the first place.
-Lab 100 intends to show patients how their lifestyle choices impact their health in a more granular way, connecting the two to answer questions like, “How will cooking at home impact my overall health, from my focus to my balance to my body composition?”
+And this is where Lab100 is focusing–connecting everyday behaviors with conventional medicine, shifting health care’s emphasis on treating disease toward preventing disease in the first place.
+Lab100 intends to show patients how their lifestyle choices impact their health in a more granular way, connecting the two to answer questions like, “How will cooking at home impact my overall health, from my focus to my balance to my body composition?”
 With patients’ consent, they can also contribute their health data to larger studies happening at the hospital.

-“This is really aiming to give you a more quantitative picture of where you fall on the health continuum,” says Dr. David Stark, Lab 100’s creator and director.
+“This is really aiming to give you a more quantitative picture of where you fall on the health continuum,” says Dr. David Stark, Lab100’s creator and director.
 “The goal being that we empower you to make your own lifestyle changes.”

 Blood tests, body scans, and a VR headset

-To understand the thinking behind Lab 100, I decided to try it for myself, arriving at the Lab on a sunny morning in September.
+To understand the thinking behind Lab100, I decided to try it for myself, arriving at the Lab on a sunny morning in September.

 It all starts in a classroom in the medical library.
 After arriving, the first step of the assessment was to pose for a photo that would be attached to the rest of the health data the team would collect on me that morning.
 Even this simple step had rationale behind it: according to Stark, studies have shown that attaching a photo to an electronic medical record can reduce the number of errors people make when entering data.
 In other words, it makes you more than just a line on a spreadsheet.

-But taking photos of everyone who comes through Lab 100 supports a larger research goal as well.
+But taking photos of everyone who comes through Lab100 supports a larger research goal as well.
 “We can actually extract computational features–the texture of your skin to the color to other small blemishes, things you can’t see with naked eye–and use statistical machine learning algorithms to correlate or relate those features to other health relevant metrics,” Stark says before he snaps a photo of me.
 “The hope is that a camera embedded in your bathroom mirror or elsewhere in the home could help to more passively predict health issues before they manifest clinically.”

-Each one of Lab 100’s tests has this combination: it has a practical impact right now, both for the patient and the medical system, and it can contribute to more speculative research in the future.
+Each one of Lab100’s tests has this combination: it has a practical impact right now, both for the patient and the medical system, and it can contribute to more speculative research in the future.
 Even the very standard practice of collecting your vital signs–temperature and blood pressure–is aimed at improving the broader medical health system by streamlining how this basic data that every doctor needs is collected.
 Usually, medical professionals take your vital signs and write them on slips of paper to later transcribe into a computer.
-But Stark and his team integrated the vital signs equipment with Lab 100’s technical backend so that it’s automatically uploaded to the cloud.
+But Stark and his team integrated the vital signs equipment with Lab100’s technical backend so that it’s automatically uploaded to the cloud.

 As he takes my blood pressure, Stark tells me that when a group of hospital executives toured the space recently, they were most excited about the idea of using the machines’ APIs to upload directly to the internet, reducing the time people have to spend inputting data and reducing errors.
-“When people ask what is the technology in Lab 100 that’s most impactful today, they think I’m going to say deep learning or convolutional neural networks,” Stark says.
+“When people ask what is the technology in Lab100 that’s most impactful today, they think I’m going to say deep learning or convolutional neural networks,” Stark says.
 “The brutal reality is that it’s simple APIs that let us integrate the data that we collect.”

-Next, I had my blood drawn and analyzed using a machine that NASA astronauts use to monitor their health in space–instead of taking a week or more for a lab to finish the text, it’s done in only 30 minutes.
+Next, I had my blood drawn and analyzed using a machine that NASA astronauts use to monitor their health in space–instead of taking a week or more for a lab to finish the test, it’s done in only 30 minutes.
 I had a full body scan; I completed a series of simple tasks meant to test my attention, flexibility, processing speed, memory, and vocabulary; I put a bunch of pins into a series of holes as quickly as I could to measure dexterity; I put on a VR headset that visualized how hard I was gripping a handheld device to test my strength; and I completed a group of balance exercises in front of a Kinect motion tracker with an iPod strapped to my waist.

 Some of the machines that conducted these tests can be found at high-end gyms; others are state of the art neurological tests; and some are more experimental, like the balance test.
 Stark is actively prototyping the Kinect as a diagnostic tool right now.